weborbiton/weborbiton/README.md

 ---

-© 2025 WebOrbiton — Open Source & Free
+© 2025 WebOrbiton — Licensed Software
-GNU GENERAL PUBLIC LICENSE
 Made with love in Poland